 Additional questions will be posted soon

-After the spring semester is over, starting May 17, 2021, units that are not already engaged in on-campus work may begin to transition back if they are able to meet the University’s safety protocols.
+We continue to migrate toward mostly in-person operations for the 2021-22 academic year.
+Starting May 17, 2021, units that were not already engaged in on-campus work were free to begin to transition back if they are able to meet the University’s safety protocols.
 Return of employees to campus is based on the needs, evaluations, and arrangements of each department/division/college.

 Yes, the information on this page also applies to student workers, graduate students, and designated campus colleagues.

 Yes.
 As you consider flexible work arrangements, your decisions must be guided by the responsibilities of individual positions, workforce characteristics, and the needs of your unit.
 However, you must use a consistent and equitable process to evaluate unit needs and employee requests.
-Please review our decision tree (PDF) and suggested questions as a framework to ensure a consistent process.
+Please review our Flexible Work Guidelines webpage or our decision tree (PDF) for suggested questions and considerations to help ensure a consistent decision process.

 Workstations, supplies, and equipment

-Note that sharing workstation may require employees to understand and agree to additional cleaning and hygiene responsibilities.
+Note that sharing workstations may require employees to understand and agree to additional cleaning and hygiene responsibilities.

 No. Although you may approve a hybrid schedule, employees will be responsible for supplying the necessary office equipment for the second workspace.
 Please consider employee equipment needs and access when evaluating flexible work arrangements.